 About Me

-From a young age, I had a deep curiosity about people's stories and a desire to empower others, showing them that their upbringing doesn't have to define their future.
-Growing up in the Bronx as an Afro Latina, first-generation Dominican American, I appreciate both the beauty and struggles of our experiences.
-I understand the potential for generational healing and am honored to serve my community.
+From a young age, I’ve been curious about people’s stories and passionate about helping others see that their upbringing doesn’t have to define their future.
+Growing up in the Bronx as an Afro-Latina and first-generation Dominican American shaped how I hold both the beauty and the challenges of our lived experiences, and deepened my belief in the possibility of generational healing.
+It’s an honor to serve my community in this way.